ankitrjshrivastav/mymovies-website/README.md

 # Entertainment Hub
-To see live demo of website [click here](https://my-moviesss.netlify.app/) to view it in your browser.
+To see live demo of website [click here](https://my-moviesss.netlify.app/).